gian99/TRANSACT_AutomationChallenge/README.md

 # TRANSACT AutomationChallenge

-For both challenges, we use config.properties to parameterize the values we are going to use in the selenium Test Challenge and in the API Test Challenge
+For both challenges, I use config.properties to parameterize the values we are going to use in the selenium Test Challenge and in the API Test Challenge

 ## For the First Selenium UI Test Challenge, we create: